frhaan05/Personal-ChatBot/README.md

+This chatbot project was developed by Farhan Fahad purely for learning and educational purposes.
+It is a hands-on project to explore AI integration, web development, and API usage.

 #  Personal AI Chatbot System

 An intelligent, interactive AI-powered chatbot built using **FastAPI**, **Groq LLM API**, **Replicate API**, and a custom **HTML/CSS/JavaScript** frontend.
 The system combines rule-based responses with advanced Large Language Model (LLM) capabilities, along with speech and image generation features to deliver a modern conversational AI experience.